 Online Counselling for Relationships

 Relationships can be deeply meaningful, but they can also feel confusing, frustrating, or emotionally demanding.
-You might notice patterns in how you relate to others — perhaps avoiding conflict to keep the peace or becoming frustrated when things don’t feel understood or resolved.
+You might notice patterns in how you relate to others — perhaps avoiding conflict to keep the peace, or becoming frustrated when things don’t feel understood or resolved.

 I offer online counselling for relationship difficulties, providing a calm and supportive space to explore both your relationships with others and your relationship with yourself.
-Counselling can help you understand these patterns and develop more balanced, secure ways of relating.

 How counselling can help with relationships